vmleon/oci-multiplayer-old/livelabs/hol/vm/vm.md

 Terraform is an Open Source tool to deploy resources in the cloud using code.
 This method is typically referred to as Infrastructure as Code (IaC).
 Terraform configuration is declarative; you simply define what you want in the Oracle Cloud and it ensures the resources are created to your specifications.

-Ansible is an Open Source tool that provides both configuration management and infrastructure as code.
+Ansible is an Open Source tool that provides automation in software deployment.
 For this workshop, we leverage the configuration management functionality.
 Once Terraform deploys the infrastructure, Ansible will establish a remote SSH connection to the servers and apply the requisite configuration (app install, file downloads, configuration settings, etc.)

 Estimated Lab Time: 15 minutes